TwilightSpar/CO2_Manim/Paper/CO2 control of the respiratory system plant dynamics and stability analysis.md

 ### Limitation

-The author make a lot of biological assumptions:
+The authors make a lot of biological assumptions:

 A1: Suppose within each compartment, CO2 is in chemical equilibrium